MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-dual-write-maps.md

 Using Dynamics 365 Project Operations for resource/non-stocked scenarios requires a set of dual-write maps to be running in the environment.

+## Prerequisite apps on Dataverse environment (install in given order):
+- Dual-write Application Core Solutions
+- Dual-write Asset Management Solutions
+- Dual Write Finance and Extended Solutions
-## Prerequisite maps: Dual-write orchestration solution
+- Dual-write Human Resources solution
+- Dual Write Supply Chain Extended Solution

 The following maps are required prerequisites for the Project Operations solution.
 Make sure to run the maps listed in the following table and any related table maps in your environment.